 Verbal aggression/back talk

 Sleep difficulties (e.g. not staying in own bed, not wanting to sleep in own room, bedtime routine challenges).

 Anxiety (e.g. afraid to speak with others, fear to separate from caregiver(s))

 Kids with anxiety may be reluctant to try new things, fear making mistakes, feel uncomfortable in social situations, have difficulty participating in activities, have difficulty sleeping on their own, have difficulty separating from caregivers, feel constantly judged by others, etc. This anxiety make it very challenging for children to engage in ordinary age-appropriate tasks/activities as they are overcome with emotions that are difficult for them to handle.
-Common anxiety disorders include Generalized Anxiety Disorder, Separation Anxiety Disorder and Social Anxiety Disorder, and Obsessive Compulsive Disorder. disorders
+Common anxiety include Generalized Anxiety Disorder, Separation Anxiety Disorder, Social Anxiety Disorder, and Obsessive Compulsive Disorder. disorders